cloudfoundry/uaa/docs/UAA-APIs.md

 OAuth2 access\_tokens could contain all needed information such as userID, scope(s), lifetime, user attributes and be encrypted with the resource server's (e.g. cloud countroller's) secret key.
 That way the resource server could validate and use the token with no contact with the UAA.
 However, it may be useful -- at least during development -- for the UAA to specify a short, opaque token and then provide a way for the resource server to return it to the UAA to validate and open.
 That is what this endpoint does.
 It does not return general user account information like the /userinfo endpoint, it is specifically to validate and return the information represented by access\_token that the user presented to the resource server.

 This endpoint mirrors the OpenID Connect `/check_id` endpoint, so not very RESTful, but we want to make it look and feel like the others.
+The endpoint is not part of any spec, but it is a useful took to have for anyone implementing an OAuth2 Resource Server.

-* Request: the basic authorization is as per OAuth2 spec, assuming the resource server is a registered client: `base64(resource_server:shared_secret)`
+* Request: the basic authorization is as per OAuth2 spec, assuming the caller (a resource server) is a registered client: `base64(resource_server:shared_secret)`

         POST /check_token HTTP/1.1
         Host: server.example.com